Meet the GCEDC's Professional Staff

 Mark Masse is a graduate of LeRoy High School and Nazareth College of Rochester with a degree in accounting, and is a certified public accountant in New York State.

-Mark had been with Freed, Maxick & Battaglia for fifteen years before joining the Genesee County Economic Development Center.
-He specialized in small business issues that deal with corporations, sub-chapter S corporations, partnerships and individuals.
+Prior to joining the GCEDC, Mark had been with Freed, Maxick & Battaglia for fifteen years and specialized in small business issues that deal with corporations, sub-chapter S corporations, partnerships and individuals.
 Those issues range from the preparation of Federal and State income tax returns to compiled or reviewed financial statements.
 Mark also had extensive experience in working with low-income housing projects financed by HUD and the USDA, and auto dealerships.
 During his years in public accounting he has gained experience in a number of industries that include construction, manufacturing and agriculture.

 Mark provides leadership and direct project management, working with the organization’s civil engineering firm and finance staff, leading the way in the development, infrastructure deployment, financing and management of the organization’s portfolio of real estate assets including the center’s 8 shovel-ready development sites as well as the overall operations and management of the 43,000 square foot Upstate MedTech Centre.